jk1257/email-sending-app/README.md

   GET /email/messages?recipient={recipient}
 ```

-This endpoint retrieves emails for a specific recipient.
+This endpoint retrieves emails for a specific recipient

 #### Request